Vancomycin Resistant Enterococci Infection

 - Before preparing food

-- After being in contact with someone who has VRE
+- After being in contact with someone who has a VRE infection

 - Clean and disinfect areas of your home that may be contaminated with VRE.
 This included the bathroom and kitchen.

-- Wear gloves if you are caring for someone with VRE.
+- Wear gloves if you are caring for someone with a VRE infection.
 If you will have contact with bodily fluids, wear a gown over your clothing.
 Also, clean the person’s room and linens.

 - If you are prescribed vancomycin, talk to your doctor.
-Taking this antibiotic is a risk factor for the bacteria to colonize in your body and for you to get VRE.
+Taking this antibiotic is a risk factor for the bacteria to colonize in your body and for you to get a VRE infection.

-- If you have VRE, tell your doctor.
+- If you have a VRE infection, tell your doctor.
 Hospitals take special precautions when they know a patient is infected.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.